Independence weights for causal inference with continuous treatments

-For all methods, balance statistics, including our developed criterion \eqref{eqn:bal_criterion} and weighted correlations between first order moments and pairwise interactions of covariates and mechanical power, are summarized in Table \ref{tab:mech_power_balance}.
-In terms of weighted marginal correlations, the version of our DCOWs that induces first order marginal correlations between covariates and mechanical power to be zero performs the best, with the standard DCOWs and entropy balancing weights a close second.
-In terms of our proposed criterion \eqref{eqn:bal_criterion}, by definition the DCOWs yield the smallest value.
-However it is notable that only a small price is paid in terms of both \eqref{eqn:bal_criterion} and effective sample size (ESS) in order to additionally exactly decorrelate marginal covariate moments and treatment.
-Among methods that do not target independence, entropy balancing has the smallest value of \eqref{eqn:bal_criterion}, indicating that decorrelating first order moments in this particular dataset mitigates a vast majority of the dependence between covariates and mechanical power of ventilation.
-We also note that exactly decorrelating second order moments using entropy balancing results in additionally instability and thus overall worse mitigation of dependence.
-However, exact decorrelation of marginal results in much larger standard errors of the resulting ADRF, as evidenced in Figure \ref{fig:bootstrap_mech_power}.
-Interestingly, both in terms of marginal weighted correlations and in terms of our proposed independence metric, the flexible machine learning approaches (GBM and BART) perform significantly worse than a simple normal model for the conditional density.
+For all methods, balance statistics, including our developed criterion \eqref{eqn:bal_criterion} and weighted correlations between first-order moments and pairwise interactions of covariates and mechanical power, are summarized in Table \ref{tab:mech_power_balance}.
+In terms of weighted marginal correlations, the version of our DCOWs that induces first-order marginal correlations between covariates and mechanical power to be zero performs the best, with the standard DCOWs and entropy balancing weights a close second.
+In terms of our proposed criterion \eqref{eqn:bal_criterion}, by definition, the DCOWs yield the smallest value.
+However, it is notable that only a small price is paid in terms of both \eqref{eqn:bal_criterion} and effective sample size (ESS) in order to exactly decorrelate marginal covariate moments and treatment.
+Among methods that do not target independence, entropy balancing has the smallest value of \eqref{eqn:bal_criterion}, indicating that decorrelating first-order moments in this particular dataset mitigates a vast majority of the dependence between covariates and mechanical power of ventilation.
+We also note that exactly decorrelating second-order moments using entropy balancing results in further instability, and thus worse mitigation of dependence.
+However, exact decorrelation of marginal covariate moments via entropy balancing results in much larger standard errors of the resulting ADRF, as evidenced in Figure \ref{fig:bootstrap_mech_power}.
+Interestingly, in terms of both marginal weighted correlations and our proposed independence metric, the flexible machine learning approaches (GBM and BART) perform significantly worse than a normal model for the conditional density.